 One of the more intriguing features included with SQL Server is PolyBase, a transparent access layer that facilitates connectivity between the database engine and external data sources containing unstructured or semi-structured data.
 PolyBase is optimized for data warehouse workloads and analytical query processing, making it easier than ever to merge big data into the SQL Server universe.
 It is a technology that accesses and combines both non-relational and relational data, all from within SQL Server.
 In this article, we are going to talk all about What is PolyBase.

 If you want to learn how to use SQL Server, from beginner to advanced techniques, then visit Mindmajix- A Global online training platform: “SQL Server Training” Course.
 This course will help you to achieve excellence in this domain!

 PolyBase was developed at the Microsoft Jim Gray Systems Lab at the University of Wisconsin-Madison under the direction of Dr. David DeWitt, a Microsoft Technical Fellow.
-It provides an interface that allows you to work with data stored in HDFS by using SQL syntax in PDW queries—in a manner similar to querying a linked server from SQL Server—rather than MapReduce jobs.
+It provides an interface that allows you to work with data stored in HDFS by using SQL syntax in PDW queries—in a manner similar to querying a linked server from SQL Server rather than MapReduce jobs.
 You can even use PolyBase to join relational data in PDW with data in HDFS, as shown in Figure 6.7.
 In addition, you can use PolyBase to move data from PDW to HDFS or vice versa.
 Furthermore, you can use Power Query or Power Pivot to connect to PDW and use PolyBase to import data from HDFS into Excel.

 FIGURE 6.7: PolyBase as an HDFS bridge between Hadoop and PDW.

-Exploring the benefits of PolyBase
+Benefits of PolyBase

 Subscribe to our youtube channel to get new updates..!